RichardValerosoUniverse/World-at-35/README.md

 that is OUT of contexts and relevance of pure knowledge with regard to my experiences, aligning to my Team Experiences in the GitHub Universe.

 Am I hallucinating?
 Am I in the state of DELUSIONS?
-The answer is Not applicable to me because I am a Licensed/Certified/Confirmed/Registered PSYCHIATRIST myself.
+The answer is Not applicable to me because I am a Licensed/Certified/Confirmed/Registered PSYCHIATRIST myself of mine.
 I can be whoever that I want to be depending on the environment and scenario I am in and with the virtue of the Universe that is within me, in my soul, mind and body I am the exact professional that I want to be!

 Am I in the United States Of America?
 The answer is YES, I am always at 1600 Pennsylvania Avenue NW Washington D.C, DC, United States, Washington, District of Columbia 20500.
 Sooner or later, I won't be in the other 49 States.